zing-rsa/plutus-contracts/readme.md

 ### ZingCoinParameterized
 Zingcoin except with the script constants applied to the compiled code, by Lucid.

+### ZingNFTTimeLocked
+A time locking parameterized minting policy to allow minting of custom NFT's

+### ZingNFT
+wip - minting policy to allow minting of custom NFT's

 ### SimpleRaffle
 wip - List an NFT for raffle, users buy entries to win the token, a winner is drawn and the NFT is claimed by the winner.

-### ZingNFT
-wip - minting policy to allow minting of custom NFT's

 #### Plutus docs
 cd /app/plutus-pioneer-program